-Embrace Australia’s story as you wander through the insightful galleries and museums within Canberra’s Parliamentary Triangle.
-Then sit down for a bite to eat or breathe the fresh air on a stroll around the lake.
-The Parliamentary Triangle is a must-visit precinct on any trip to Canberra.
+Embrace Australia’s story as you wander through the insightful galleries and museums within Canberra’s Parliamentary Zone.
+Then sit down for a bite to eat or get some fresh air on a stroll around the lake.
+The Parliamentary Zone is a must-visit precinct on any trip to Canberra.

 Democratic culture loop

-High on Capital Hill at the apex of the Parliamentary Triangle is Parliament House, home to Australia’s federal democratic system.
+High on Capital Hill at the apex of the Parliamentary Zone is Parliament House, home to Australia’s federal democratic system.
 A spectacular site from afar with its 81-metre flag mast, Parliament House also features an impressive collection of Australian art and tapestries.
-You can even join a tour of both chambers of Parliament and watch Australian politicians in action.
+Join a tour to uncover the art housed in the building or Indigenous experiences of Parliament and watch Australian politicians in action.

 Australia’s first parliament house is now the Museum of Australian Democracy at Old Parliament House.
 The museum tells the story of Australia’s democratic system since 1901 – the year Australia was federated – through portraiture, photographs, transcripts and events.
 Take a tour of the historic corridors of power, or book into the range of children's activities.

 More than a library, the National Library of Australia provides unparalleled access to Australia's heritage including books, serials, maps, newspapers, music and ephemera.
 The National Archives of Australia, housed in Canberra’s original post office, is also home to documents from our history.
 Search government records or reflect on our history in their ever-changing exhibitions.

 The award-winning Questacon – The National Science and Technology Centre is a massive hit for children of all ages.
 Even the big kids can get hands-on at Questacon.
 Watch a live Spectacular Science Show or get involved in an experiment of your own – Questacon has more than 200 exhibits in interactive galleries, as well as in the foyer and outdoor Science Garden.